lundstrj/mailbox/README.md

 There is little to no error handling for hardware malfunctions at run time (say one sensor out of 3 starts misbehaving, there is currently no logic to handle that)

 #### What could have (reasonably) been done
 Automated testing in a CI/CD pipeline would have been nice to have.
-I have not set this up as time is still not infinite and it would require having my own Github Runner in order to have a Pico hooked up to be able to test the whole system.
+I have not set this up as time is still not infinite, and it would require having my own Github Runner in order to have a Pico hooked up to be able to test the whole system.

 ## Connectivity and Data visualization
 Mailbox is equipped with logic to send data to a Home Assistant server, which can then be used to visualize the data in a pretty straight forward way.<br><br>